Rauf Khalid

-Abdul Rauf Khalid (19 December 1957 - 24 November 2011) was a Pakistani actor, filmmaker, screenwriter, and artist.
+Abdul Rauf Khalid (19 December 1957 - 24 November 2011), informally known as Rauf Khalid, was a Pakistani actor, director, producer, writer and painter.

-Early life and career
+Early life and education

-Rauf Khalid, while still a college student, began writing for Radio Pakistan.
+Abdul Rauf Khalid was born on 19 December 1957 in Mardan, Khyber Pakhtunkhwa.
+While still a college student, he began writing for Radio Pakistan.
+His radio play Rozgaar ("Livehood") became a popular success and was later adapted for television.
+He also wrote short stories that were recognized, including Neeli Gurya ("The Blue Doll").
+After attending Islamia College University, Peshawar he served as a bureaucrat and serviceman before enterting the entertainment industry.

+Career

+Actor, director, producer and screenwriter
-An ex-serviceman and bureaucrat, he worked in films and television plays after attending Islamia College University, Peshawar.
-In 1989, he wrote and partially directed Madaar, a seven-episode serial exposing drug trafficking, telecast from Pakistan Television Corporation (PTV) - Quetta Center.

-In 1991, he wrote Guest House (TV series), a 52-episode comedy series.

-In 1995, Rauf Khalid directed Angar Wadi, a 15-episode serial for which he was an actor and a producer apart from writing it.
-In 1998, Khalid made Laag, a 27-episode serial (he wrote, directed, produced, and acted in it).
-In 2003, Rauf Khalid released Laaj, his debut film.
+In 1989, Khalid wrote and partially directed Madaar ("Axis"), a seven-episode serial exposing drug trafficking, telecast from Pakistan Television Corporation (PTV) - Quetta Center.
+It has been considered PTV's first thriller.
+In 1991, he directed Guest House, a 52-episode comedy series.
+In 1995, he Khalid directed Angar Wadi ("Valley of Burning Coals"), a 15-episode serial based on the Kashmir conflict, for which he was an actor and a producer apart from writing it.
+In 1998, Khalid made Laag ("Attachment"), a 27-episode serial, again based on Kashmir, which he wrote, directed, produced, and acted in.
+In 2003, Rauf Khalid released Laaj ("Honor"), his debut movie, a period film set in the British Raj.
 Although it reportedly did poorly at the box office, it won 12 Bolan Awards, 14 Graduate Awards, 4 National Film Awards, and the Lux Style Awards.

-In 2007, Rauf Khalid established a College of TV and Film Direction in Lok Virsa, Shakarparian, Islamabad.
-He was the chairman of the National Institute of Cultural Studies, Islamabad.
-In 2008, Khalid made his third television serial (Mishaal), for which he served as writer, director and producer, which was telecast by National TV network PTV Home on Tuesday evenings in Pakistan.
+In 2008, Khalid made his third television serial, Mishaal ("Beacon"), for which he served as writer, director and producer, which was telecast by national TV network PTV Home on Tuesday evenings in Pakistan.

-Art
+Painter

 His paintings have been exhibited in the World Fine Art Gallery, New York City and the Omma Art Gallery in Crete, Greece.